Nest Finch Mattress Review Overview

 In general, latex mattresses tend to be more expensive than poly foam, memory foam, and even hybrid/innerspring mattresses.
 This is mostly due to three things: (1) latex foam is more expensive to manufacture, (2) latex is heavier and therefore costs more to ship, and (3) latex beds usually incorporate other natural materials, which cost more, as well.

-The prices above are for the all-natural model (Medium and Firm).
-If you opt for the Soft version or the certified organic bed, the prices go up quite a bit.
+The prices above are for the all-natural model.
+If you opt for the certified organic bed, the prices go up quite a bit.

 Having said that, Nest Bedding does offer promotions here and there, especially during holidays.
 You can check NestBedding.com to see current mattress discounts.
 We also should have a coupon on this page that will save you some money year-round.